boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

     }
     ```

-3. For `initial rendering`, we could pass the specific widget id in [getWidgetInstance()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#getwidgetinstance) to get the widget instance and respective filterValues in [setFilterParameters()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#setfilterparameters) to filter the widgets with the filterValues in renderDashboard().
+3. For the `initial rendering`, we could pass the specific widget ID in [getWidgetInstance()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#getwidgetinstance) to retrieve the widget instance and the corresponding filter values in [setFilterParameters()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#setfilterparameters) to filter the widgets with the specified filter values in renderDashboard().

-4. The default string values `Agent_1`, `Agent_5`, `Agent_7`, and default date range of `1/1/2022`, `6/30/2022` are filtered in the `Avg.
+4. The default string values for `Agent_1`, `Agent_5`, and `Agent_7`, along with the default date range of `1/1/2022` to `6/30/2022`, are filtered in the `Avg.
 Resolution Time by Agent` and `Date` widgets, respectively.
    ```js
     function renderDashboard(dimensionWidgetId, dateWidgetId) {
         this.dashboard = BoldBI.create({